AyrtonHCook/Volatility-3-project/README.md

 ## Lessons Learned

-This was my first full memory analysis from start to finish using Volatility 3.
+This exercise represented my first end-to-end memory analysis using Volatility 3 in an academic setting.
-Some lessons that stood out:
+Key learning points included:

-* Always check for terminated processes using `psscan`, not just `pslist`.
+* Verify terminated processes with `psscan` in addition to `pslist` to surface short-lived activity.
-* PowerShell artifacts are often UTF-16LE, so the correct `strings` encoding flag is essential.
+* Treat PowerShell artefacts as UTF-16LE to ensure `strings` extracts complete content.
-* Volatility 2 and 3 can coexist, so confirming the correct binary avoids plugin errors.
+* Confirm whether Volatility 2 or 3 is in use to avoid plugin compatibility issues.
-* Writing clear, reproducible notes after each step saves a lot of time later when documenting.
+* Maintain disciplined, reproducible notes after every stage to streamline final reporting.

 ---